soft-matter/pims_nd2/README.md

 Examples
 --------

-The following code opens a movie file and displays a frame:
+The following code opens a movie file and displays a frame.
+Frames are only actually read when necessary.

     from pims import ND2_Reader
     frames = ND2_Reader('some_movie.nd2')
     frames[82]  # display frame 82

 The following code opens the multidimensional demo file included in the package and iterates through the first 3 frames.
-Note in the first lines, we tell the reader which axis to iterate over and which axed to include in one frame.
+Note in the first lines, we tell the reader which axis to iterate over and which axes to include in one frame.
 Also we select the first channel for reading.
-Frames are only actually read when necessary.

     from pims import ND2_Reader
     with ND2_Reader('cluster.nd2') as frames: